8 Ways to Title a Photograph

 An Empty Bus Stop

-As a fun experiment, I thought I'd see how many additional methods I could utilize to title the same photo.
-Lets have some fun shall we?
+As a fun experiment, I thought I’d see how many additional methods I could utilize to title the same photo.
+Lets have some fun with how to name a photograph shall we?

 The Stephen Shore